Teaching, Learning and the Curriculum

 The teaching and learning requirements of all children with SEND is primarily the responsibility of the class teacher with support from their curriculum area (inclusive Quality First Teaching).
 This reflects the principle that SEND is a whole school issue and a recognised aspect of all curriculum planning.
 All staff at Wellfield School are expected to teach pupils with SEND.

-Head Teacher – Mrs Linda Rodham – Mrs Rodham is responsible for:-
+Head Teacher – Gary Potts, is responsible for:-

 - The day to day management of all aspects of the school, this includes the support for children with SEN;

-- She will give responsibility to the SENCO and class/subject teachers but is still responsible for ensuring that your child’s needs are met;
+- He will give responsibility to the SENCO and class/subject teachers but is still responsible for ensuring that your child’s needs are met;

-- She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEN.
+- He must make sure that the Governing Body is kept up to date about any issues in the school relating to SEN.

 SEND Governor – Mrs Heather Anderson – Mrs Anderson is responsible for:-